How much margin should builders be adding to their projects in 2024?

 Clearly, the math doesn't add up and that is the #1 reason why so many building companies struggle when it comes to profitability.

-Going back to the industry report published by the Association of Professional Builders at the beginning of 2022, data collected from over 700 building companies in 4 countries revealed that the builders that spent less than 1% of their revenue on marketing had the lowest margins.
+Going back to the industry report published by the Association of Professional Builders, data collected from over 1,800 building companies in 4 countries revealed that builders investing 3% of their revenue in marketing see better gross and net profit margins.

 Clear proof that margins are linked to marketing and it's because of a fundamental law in business that is as true today as it’s always been, supply and demand.
 When demand outstrips supply, whether that be due to supply shortages or increased demand, or even a combination of the two, prices rise.